The Aaron Papers www.the-aaron-papers.net

 to the land of darkness and of the shadow of death; 22The land dark as midnight, The land of the shadow of death, without any order, And where the

 light is as midnight.
-11 Then

 answered Zo-phar the Na’a-math-ite, and said, 2Should